StatistikStadtZuerich/aWN-tool/README.md

 # aWN Tool - Amtliche Wohnungsnummer Tool

-Shiny app for querying official apartment numbers (aWN - Amtliche Wohnungsnummern) and other related information such as energy sources, building details, and apartment sizes from the City of Zurich's Building and Apartment Registry.
-The data is obtained from the Open Data portal of the city of Zurich and is available here:
+Shiny app for querying official apartment numbers (aWN - amtliche WohnungsNummern) and other information such as energy sources, building details, and apartment sizes from the City of Zurich's Building and Apartment Registry.
+The data is obtained from the [Open Data Catalogue](https://data.stadt-zuerich.ch/) of the city of Zurich and is

 -   [building data](https://data.stadt-zuerich.ch/dataset/geo_gebaeude__und_wohnungsregister_der_stadt_zuerich__gwz__gemaess_gwr_datenmodell/resource/0dc7e4f2-09dd-4054-a14f-9ee8e6d5b2bb)
 -   [entrance data](https://data.stadt-zuerich.ch/dataset/geo_gebaeude__und_wohnungsregister_der_stadt_zuerich__gwz__gemaess_gwr_datenmodell/resource/22094869-a3f4-44a1-a49d-a9d7dc80253a)